 District Court Tax Suits

-John McDuff has over 20 years of experience evaluating and prosecuting tax cases in tax court, U.S. district court, and the Fifth Circuit Court of Appeals in New Orleans.
-If you are considering filing a district court tax suit, contact us at 512.457.1177 to discuss your case.
-Or you can contact us online.
+The Law Office of John McDuff, P.C has over 20 years of experience evaluating and prosecuting tax cases in tax court, U.S. district court, and the Fifth Circuit Court of Appeals.
+If you are considering filing a district court tax suit, contact John McDuff at 512.457.1177 to discuss your case.